Yuvaramesh/Beauty-Website/README.md

 8. **Optimization:**
    - Optimize your images for web to improve page loading speed.

 Remember to integrate this HTML template with your Django project, define the necessary views and URL patterns, and handle data dynamically through Django's templating engine.
-If you have specific questions or need assistance with a particular aspect, feel free to ask!